ibm-cloud-docs/FileStorage/managing-file-storage.md

 1. Go to the [{{site.data.keyword.cloud}} console](/login){: external}.
 From the menu, select **Infrastructure**  ![VPC icon](../icons/vpc.svg) > **Classic Infrastructure**.
 1. Click **Storage** > **{{site.data.keyword.filestorage_short}}**.
 The list of file shares is displayed.
 1. You can filter the list by clicking the ![Filter icon](../icons/filter.svg "Filter") and selecting a location or entering a specific capacity.
 Click **Apply** to confirm your selection.
-1. Click the appropriate Volume name from the list.
+1. Click the appropriate volume name from the list.

 You can download the list in a CSV format by clicking Download ![Download icon](../icons/download.svg "Download").
 {: tip}

+The table shows information about the volume such as Name, Location, Status, Storage type, Max IOPS, Capacity, Usage, Snapshot capacity, Start date, and Notes, which are editable.

 ## Viewing the list of {{site.data.keyword.filestorage_short}} volumes from the CLI
 {: #managestorage-view-cli}